triciasawyer/resty/README.md

 # Project: Lab 26-29 - Component Based UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Author: Tricia Sawyer

-## Project domain

-Lab 26

-- SASS - Nesting and Variables
+This React-based project explores various aspects of modern web development and user interface design.
+It consists of several phases, each building upon the previous one to create a robust web application.

+### Key Concepts Explored

+#### Phase 1: Component Architecture and React Basics

+- Dive into the world of web design with SASS, utilizing nesting and variables.
-- "Component Architecture"
+- Explore the concept of "Component Architecture" for building modular and maintainable UIs.
-- Application and Component "State"
-- Debate/Discuss Libraries vs Frameworks
+- Understand the importance of managing application and component state.
-- Basics of a React App
+- Get acquainted with the fundamental structure of a React application, including the role of index.html and index.js.
-  - index.html in public (root div)
-  - index.js as an untouchable "bootstrap" or "entry point"
-  - React Renders into that div
-  - JSX is actually javascript but it looks like markup
+- Discover how React renders content into a designated root element and learn about JSX, which blends JavaScript with markup.
-  - Components can be classes or functions.
-What gets "returned" gets "rendered"
+- Explore the flexibility of React components, which can be implemented as classes or functions, and understand how what's returned gets rendered.
-    - Class - `render() { return(jsx) }`
-    - Function - `return(jsx)`
-  - Components can load and render each other
+- Grasp the concept that components can load and render other components, promoting code reusability.
-  - Components can load their own css
+- Experience the ability of components to manage their own CSS styles.

-Lab 27
+#### Phase 2: Refactoring with React Hooks

-- Refactor any components using this.setState() to implement the useState() react API hook.
+- Refactor components that use the legacy this.setState() method to employ the modern useState() React API hook.
-Refactor the Form Component to implement user input from form elements, instead of hard coded string values
+- Enhance the Form Component to handle user input from form elements, eliminating hard-coded string values.

-Lab 28

-- In phase 3, we will be connecting RESTy to live APIs, fetching and displaying remote data.
-Our primary focus will be to service GET requests.

-The following user stories detail the major functionality for this phase of the project.

-As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it’s data.
-As a user, I want to see the results returned from an API request in my browser in a readable format.

-Lab 29

-- In phase 4, we will be tracking every API call and storing it in history.

-The following user stories detail the major functionality for this phase of the project.
+#### Phase 3: Connecting to Live APIs

+In this phase, the project shifts its focus to connecting with live APIs, fetching remote data, and presenting it to users.
+It implements the ability for users to enter API URLs and issue GET requests to retrieve data.
+It also provides users with readable and well-formatted results from API requests.

+#### Phase 4: API Call Tracking

-As a user, I want to see a list of my previous API calls, so that I can see the results again, quickly.
+In the final phase, I added a feature to track and store every API call in a history.
+Users can easily access a list of their previous API calls to review results quickly.

 ### Collaborators

-- Used ChatGPT to help me understand what the assignment was asking for, as well as writing tests in lab 26
-- Ryan in code review for lab 27
+- ChatGPT provided guidance on getting started and assisting with writing tests.
+- Collaboration with Ryan Gallaway contributed to project improvements

-### Setup
+### Project Setup

-- Begin a React project locally with `create-react-app`
+1. Initiate a local React project using create-react-app.
-- Use codesandbox.io to work live on a React application
+2. Utilize Codesandbox.io for live development on a React application.
-- Create and render `Class` and `Functional` React components to the DOM
+3. Create and render both Class and Functional React components to the DOM.
-- Add event listeners to React components
+4. Add event listeners to React components for interactivity.
-- Update React component state
+5. Update React component state to reflect changes in the UI.
-- Style React applications/components using SASS
+6. Style React applications and components using SASS for enhanced aesthetics.

-#### `.env` requirements (where applicable)

-Does not require .env file as of right now

-#### How to initialize/run your application (where applicable)

-- e.g. `npm start`

-#### How to use your library (where applicable)

-#### Features / Routes

-- Feature One: Details of feature
-- GET : `/hello` - specific route to hit

-#### Tests

-- run npm test
-- run npm start to run the app
+7. Running the Application, to start the application, use the command `npm start`.
+8. Execute tests with the command `npm test`.

 #### UML